 Weglot Review – A Worthy Website Translation Solution?

 Translating your website into multiple languages will improve the user-experience for international visitors and greatly improve your website traffic and search engine presence.

-I’ve spoken with the Weglot team many times since its launch in 2016, as they regularly sponsor European WordCamps, and they’re a friendly group of people who are incredibly passionate about what they do.
+I’ve spoken with the Weglot team many times since its launch way back in 2016, as they regularly sponsor European WordCamps, and they’re a friendly group of people who are incredibly passionate about what they do.

 While Weglot is known for its popular WordPress plugin, it’s worth noting that it also works with any type of website.
 In addition to WordPress, it offers dedicated plugins for platforms such as Shopify, Squarespace, BigCommerce and Weebly.